A Survey on Multilingual Mental Disorders Detection from Social Media Data: Mental Disorders Detection Tasks Overview

-Shared tasks have encouraged interdisciplinary collaborations between psychologists and computer scientists, resulting in systems that help detect mental disorders through social media analysis.
-These shared tasks have provided benchmark datasets that the research community continues to use, even beyond the official competitions.

-The Early Detection of Mental Disorders Risk in Spanish (\textbf{MentalRiskES}) is the only shared task focused on detecting mental disorders in languages other than English.
+Shared tasks have encouraged interdisciplinary collaborations between psychologists and computer scientists.
+English-based shared tasks, such as eRisk \cite{parapar2024overview}, CLPsych \cite{coppersmith2015clpsych}, and LT-EDI \cite{kayalvizhi2023overview} provided valuable benchmark datasets that the research community continues to use, even beyond the official competitions.
+MentalRiskES\footnote{\href{https://sites.google.com/view/mentalriskes2025}{https://sites.google.com/view/mentalriskes2025}} \cite{marmol2025overview} is the only shared task focused on detecting mental disorders in languages other than English.
 MentalRiskES includes tasks such as the detection of depression, anxiety, eating disorders, and suicidal risk in the Spanish language \cite{marmol2023overview}.

-Other shared tasks are focused only on social media data in English.
-The Early Risk Prediction on the Internet Lab (\textbf{eRisk}) is an annual competition focusing mainly on the early detection of mental disorders, including depression, self-harm, pathological gambling, and eating disorders \cite{parapar2024overview}.
-The Workshop on Computational Linguistics and Clinical Psychology (\textbf{CLPsych}) includes various tasks, such as detecting depression and PTSD \cite{coppersmith2015clpsych}, labeling crisis posts \cite{milne2016clpsych}, and identifying moments of change \cite{tsakalidis2022overview} The Workshop on Language Technology for Equality, Diversity, and Inclusion (\textbf{LT-EDI}) organized tasks for predicting the severity of depression \cite{kayalvizhi2023overview}.